Pen – FrøyaRingen (NYTEK23)

 5. Installation on site

-Installation towards other components must be carried out in accordance with requirements in other components’ user manuals and/or product certificates.
+Installation together with other components must be carried out in accordance with requirements in other components’ user manuals and/or product certificates.
 There must be requirements related to how other components are installed with the mooring system.
 Two important risk factors are: staying below the capacity limits of other components and securing that the attachment between other components and the mooring system is not introducing any wrong loads to other components or the mooring system which could lead to capacity reduction.

 Prior to installation at site, a safe job analysis (SJA) must be conducted.